SublimeText/PowerShell/CONTRIBUTING.md

 ## Contributing

-Thanks for taking an insterest in contributing to the PowerShell package for Sublime Text 3!
+Thanks for taking an interest in contributing to the PowerShell package for Sublime Text 3!